fbpx

 High Content Screening and Functional Genomics of the Nervous System

-The Lemmon-Bixby lab has four ongoing projects related to axon regeneration.
-The first project springs from the fact that neurons in the peripheral nervous system are able to regenerate axons while neurons in the central nervous system (CNS) are not.
+The first project springs from the fact that neurons in the peripheral nervous system can regenerate axons while neurons in the central nervous system (CNS) are not.
 By analyzing data from several molecular biological approaches, including RNA-seq, we were able to identify genes that are differentially expressed in regenerating peripheral neurons; of particular interest is a set of transcription factors (TFs) that are likely to regulate expression of other genes.
 We have focused on Stat3 for several years and have shown that by fusing it to a viral activation domain, we can substantially boost axon regeneration of optic nerve axons and sprouting of CST axons (Exp Neurol.
 2016 PMID: 27060489).

 Key technologies: High Content Analysis, deep sequencing & informatics, tissue clearing, fluorescent light sheet microscopy / ultramicroscopy